studiolama/Frontend-interview-task/README.md

 **Happy coding**
 If you did not able to complete or having problem in understanding the problem statement ?.
-Send your query at ** -hello@studiolama.design
+Send your query at : hello@studiolama.design